datacarpentry/shell-ecology-ARCHIVED/shell.md

 </pre>

-Exercise: get rows 100 through 200 using head, tail and pipe
+Exercise: get rows 100 through 200 using head, tail and '|'

 Getting a subset of columns (in this case, the year, which is the 4th column of a file called surveys.csv):